-The property is suited for timber management into the future.
-The forest resource is currently healthy but growth rates have begun to decline due to the time interval since the last timber harvest.
-Ms. Rodriguez has indicated that she wants to manage the timber resource and stand conditions warrant a harvest in the near future.
+The property is well suited for timber management into the future.
+The forest resource is currently healthy but growth rates have begun to decline due to overstocked stand conditions.
+Ms. McEntee has indicated that she wants to preserve the right to manage the timber resource on her property and stand conditions warrant a harvest in the near future.

 TIMBER STOCKING: To rezone a property to the "Timber Production" zoning a property must meet the timber stocking standards set forth in Section 4561 of the Public Resources Code.
 Section 4561 states in part that "The average residual basal area, measured in stems one inch or larger in diameter.....in areas which the registered professional forester has determined are site II classification or lower, the minimum average residual basal area shall be 50 square feet per acre.
 Rock outcroppings and other areas not normally bearing timber shall not be considered as requiring stocking."
-The average conifer residual basal area in the timbered portions of the property is 106 square feet and therefore meets the stocking standards.
+The average conifer residual basal area in the timbered portions of the property is 91 square feet and therefore meets the stocking standards.